gchq/sleeper/docs/developer-guide.md

 passed in any Maven build.
 This can speed up the build if you don't need the DataFusion data engine or you've already had a previous build that included Rust.

+When running Maven directly, you can pass `-Pquick` to skip tests and linting.

 ### Sleeper CLI

 To build the Sleeper CLI, you can run this script: